yousuf-cse-bd/yousuf-cse-bd/README.md

 I am a hard worker, interested to learn new technology.
 Coding is my passion.
 Thanks.

-Skills: C / C++ / MySQL, Ubuntu Mate
+Skills: C / C++, HTML, CSS, JavaScript, MySQL, Web Devlopment

-- 🔭 I’m currently working on HackerRank, Toph, TopCoder, Timus
+- 🔭 I’m currently solving problem on HackerRank, Toph, TopCoder, Timus
-- 🌱 I’m currently learning C++, Data Structures, Algorithms
+- 🌱 I’m currently learning C++, Data Structures, Algorithms from Books and Web
-- 👯 I’m looking to collaborate on GitHub
+- 👯 I’m looking to collaborate on devlopment
 - 💬 Ask me about C-C++
 - 📫 How to reach me: yousuf.cse17@gmail.com
-- 😄 Pronouns: He
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: Do code and faith in Allah (SWT).